Oppurtunities For Palm Oil In Turkey’s Horeca Sector

 Source: Oilworld

-Turkish vegetable oil market is the fastest growing market in the world.
-It is the world’s 6th largest importer country of oils and oilseeds.
-Turkey’s palm oil imports have been increasing steadily from 2017 to 2021.
-Turkey imported about 1.7 million tonnes of oils and fats in 2021 and palm oil import constituted about 50 % of total oils and fats imports.
-Turkey also exports oils and fats to neighbouring countries like Azerbaijan, Georgia, Iraq and Syria.
-The country exported about 922.000 MT of oils and fats in 2021.
+The Turkish vegetable oil market is the fastest growing market in the world.
+It is the world’s 6th largest importer country of oils and oilseeds, with Turkey’s palm oil imports increasing steadily from 2017 to 2021.
+Turkey imported about 1.7 million tonnes of oils and fats in 2021 and palm oil import constituted about 50% of total oils and fats imports.
+Turkey also exports oils and fats to neighbouring countries such Azerbaijan, Georgia, Iraq, and Syria, and the country’s oils and fats exports came to about 922,000 MT in 2021.

 In the past five years, the per capita consumption of oils and fats in Turkey has been in the range of 29.00 kg to 30.00 kg, which is lower than the global average of 31.47 kg in 2021, which means that the country’s oils and fats market has a great expansion potential.